discord-jda/JDA-Website/docs/introduction/faq.md

     The JDK provides a utility for creating a thread dump of a running JVM process: `jstack -l <pid>` (that's an L for "Long")
     Example: `jstack -l 1337 > dump.txt` This will list the thread dump and write it to a file called `dump.txt`.

+    !!! tip

+        You can get the PID using `jps -l`.

     You can also create a thread dump directly in IntelliJ:

     ![](../assets/images/ide/thread_dump_1.png)